psi4/psi4/doc/sphinxman/source/proc_py.rst

 ``proc.py``
 -----------

-This is concerned at present with normal methods added first to the procedures table in driver.py that associates method names with functions to run them located in proc.py .
+Methods that are computable by only one module should be added to the ``procedures`` dictionary in :source:`psi4/driver/procrouting/proc_table.py` that associates method names with functions to run them located in :source:`psi4/driver/procrouting/proc.py`.

-The function should start with a declaration, as below. ``methodname`` is never seen by users, so it's good to be specific; if there's lots of modules that can run mp2, call methodname modulenamemethodname, perhaps.
+The function should start with a declaration, as below. ``methodname`` is never seen by users, so it's good to be specific to method or module.
 The function must always take as arguments ``(name, **kwargs)``. ::

     # energy method